Web Push Setup

 What still lives in OneSignal’s dashboard

-From the Vendo app’s Push Settings, click Open OneSignal Dashboard — it deep-links straight to your app’s Permission Prompt Setup page.
+From the Vendo app’s Push Settings, click Open OneSignal Dashboard — it deep-links to your app.
+Use it to compose campaigns and manage your audience, not to add prompts (those go in Vendo admin).

 Step 7: Verify Setup